Firstleaf Review: Our Personal Experience

 The idea behind Firstleaf is that the brand sends you bottles of wine on a regular basis, which you then drink and rank through your online account.
 The company takes your feedback into account for the next order, meaning that they are continuously honing in on the varieties you like best.

-The company assesses which six wines to send you based on your results from an introductory test.
+The company assesses which six wine bottles to send you based on your results from an introductory test.
 This test has three questions that determine your preferred wine region, whether you like whites, reds, roses, or a mix of all three, and how many bottles you drink per month.

 Firstleaf offered three-bottle introductory orders when I signed up for an account, so my preferences for mixed-region, mixed-type wines resulted in an introductory order of a 2017 Jacks and Swan Cellars Pinot Grigio, 2014 Le Douleur Exquise Red Blend, and a 2017 Gilded Letter Zinfandel.